sinarueeger/robust-data-analysis-with-r/README.md

 ## Goals

-- Steps of a data analysis
+- Understand different steps of a data analysis
-- How do these steps relate to R
+- Translate these steps into R
-- Understand the benefits of programming & R
+- Be aware of the benefits of programming & R
 - Execute an R script
 - Know to build an R script
 - How to learn R